 1. You want to reunite with your birth child.

 When it comes to finding your birth child, everyone has a different reason for beginning their search.
 Many birth parents do desire a reunion at the end of the process.
-The reasons for reunion can vary.
+The reasons for the reunion can vary.
 It may seem like a daunting task to get from the place you are today with little to no information on the child you placed.
 Most people do not know where to begin.
 A simple Google search comes back with advice on social media searches, private investigators, ancestry sites, and agency support.

 Sometimes the easiest way to jumpstart a search is by using a professional who is highly trained, licensed, and vetted.
-Licensed private investors, ancestry sites, ancestry professionals, or adoption agency staff are an easy way to jumpstart the process by taking what little (or maybe great deal of) information you have and getting you on the right path with any or all of the answers you need.
+Licensed private investors, ancestry sites, ancestry professionals, or adoption agency staff are an easy way to jumpstart the process by taking what little (or maybe a great deal of) information you have and get you on the right path with any or all of the answers you need.
 The professional can help verify the information you or they have compiled to ensure it is actually your biological child.
 Most are very well-trained, due to years of experience, in facilitating reunions.
 They may make the initial contact via phone or in-person for you.